 You may also purchase bottled water; however, bottled water may not be free of fluoride, so opt for fluoride-free brands, such as Fiji or Volvic.
 If you buy large water bottles for drinking, check with your water company to be sure the water does not contain any added fluoride.
 (Jaclyn’s note: I don’t recommend utilizing bottled water too often because it’s been recently discovered that plastic particles leach into water.)

 Buy a whole-house water filtration system to avoid absorbing fluoride through your skin.
 While it’s important to be sure you’re drinking filtered water, it’s equally important to be sure the water you bathe in is filtered as well, since our skin is our largest organ, and a rather absorbent one at that.
-Again, you have to be sure to buy a filter specially designed to filter out fluoride, like these.
+Again, you have to be sure to buy a filter specially designed to filter out fluoride.

 Opt for organic produce, meat, and dairy to avoid fluoride-based pesticides.